 These are some of the most photogenic parts of the whole City and if you are wanting to wow friends and family back home about your big city adventures this is the place to come.

-Dumbo is the colloquial term used to describe the area underneath and surrounding the Manhatten Bridge.
-Standing for Down Under the Manhatten Bridge Overpass.
+Dumbo is the colloquial term used to describe the area underneath and surrounding the Manhattan Bridge.
+Standing for Down Under the Manhattan Bridge Overpass.
 The area is a quirky and upmarket artsy kind of district.
 The name was originally coined to make the area undesirable and keep prices down.
 However, as New York gentrified, word got out and now the area is very upmarket.